Group Testing: An Information Theory Perspective: Sublinear-time algorithms

 If item $i$ it does not appear in a given bundle, then it is absent from all $2 m$ tests in that bundle.
 If item $i$ does appear in a given bundle, it is placed in the tests within that bundle that correspond to the $1$s in the vector $\big(\vec b(i) , \overline{\vec b(i)}\big)\in \{0,1\}^{2m}$, where $\vec b(i) \in \{0,1\}^m$ is the binary expansion of the number $i$, and $\overline{\vec b(i)} = \vec 1 - \vec b(i)$ is $\vec b(i)$ with the $0$s and $1$s reversed.
 Note that since the vector $\big(\vec b(i) , \overline{\vec b(i)}\big)$ always has weight $m$, any item appearing in a bundle is in exactly $m$ tests within that bundle. \rev{The idea of encoding binary expansions into tests/measurements was also used earlier in studies of sparse recovery with linear measurements (e.g., see \cite{gilbert2006algorithmic} and the references therein).}

-The key to SAFFRON is in the decoder.
+We now describe the decoder.
 When considering the outputs from a given bundle of $2m$ tests, we first look at the the weight of those outputs -- that is, the number of positive outcomes within the bundle.
 If the weight is $0$, then no defective items appeared in the bundle; if the weight is exactly $m$, then precisely one defective item appeared in the bundle; if the weight is greater than $m$, then two or more defective items appeared in the bundle.
 The simplified (singleton-only) SAFFRON decoder considers only those bundles containing precisely one defective.
 The first $m$ outputs from such a bundle give the binary expansion of the label of the defective item, which is therefore immediately identifiable.
 Repeating this process for each bundle collects a number of defective items, which form our estimate of the defective set.

 The key point here is that the SAFFRON decoder first \emph{detects} a bundle containing exactly one defective item, by calculating the output weight, then affirmatively \emph{identifies} that defective item, using the binary expansion.
-Thus, it does not rely on ruling out nondefective items, which inevitably takes at least linear time.
-Note also that while it would take more than linear time to read the Bernoulli outer design, it is not necessary to do so, as defective items identify themselves through their binary expansion.
+Thus, it does not rely on ruling out nondefective items, which takes at least linear time if done one-by-one.
+Note also that while it would take more than linear time to explicitly read the Bernoulli outer design, it is not necessary to do so, as defective items identify themselves through their binary expansion.

 We then have the following result.